 Complaints Procedure - What to do if you have a Concern/Complaint

-JustMediation.co.uk demands the highest professional standards from its mediators, who are governed by the Code of Practice of the UK College of Family Mediators.
+JustMediation.co.uk demands the highest professional standards from its mediators, who are governed by the Code of Practice of the Family Mediation Council.
 If at any time you have a concern about what is happening during the mediation process, or feel that the behaviour of a mediator has fallen below this high standard, we want to hear from you.

 This procedure is not intended to cover serious misconduct, fraud, discriminatory or other improper behaviour that might properly be investigated by an appropriate external authority.
 Any proceedings undertaken in accordance with this concerns/complaints policy do not intend to prejudice the rights of either party to seek other forms of redress.